Matchstic/libwidgetinfo/lib/Middleware/README.md

 ### Other features and improvements

-A number of other features and improvements are also made available through the Widget API:
+A number of other features and improvements are also made available through the Xen HTML API:

 - [Resource Packs](additional-documentation/resource-packs.html)
     - This allows for sharing resources between widgets, such as icons and backgrounds